Contango Holdings lists in London with plan to buy mining assets

-LONDON (Reuters) - Contango Holdings Plc (CGO.L) listed on London’s stock market on Wednesday, with a plan to buy resources assets.
+LONDON, Nov 1 (Reuters) - Contango Holdings Plc lists on London’s junior stock market on Wednesday, after raising a million pounds ($1.32 million) from investors, with a plan to buy resources assets.

 The company is the seventh new London listing in the sector this year.
 Although the market has begun to improve following the commodity downturn, it is still more difficult for juniors to attract investment than diversified miners.